Tampa announces more affordable housing projects as prices continue to climb

 TAMPA, Fla — As housing prices continue to move higher, many would-be first-time homebuyers say it’s become frustrating and discouraging.

-“I’ve been looking for a home for about two years,” said Alexander Shepard.
+“I’ve been looking for a home for about two years,” Alexander Shepard said.

 Shepard has been trying to put aside cash to buy his first home.
 But frustrated, as prices seem to be going up faster than his savings.

-“Like, the more the more I make, the market is kind of outpacing it.
+“Like, the more I make, the market is kind of outpacing it.
 You know?” he said.
 “So, options are just slim.”

 Shepard isn’t alone.
 Tampa Bay is one of the hottest real estate markets in the country.
 In many cases, people sitting on the sidelines have watched their rent costs soar - hoping home prices would come down.
 But, they haven’t.